Wendy12345aa/pet/STREAMLINED_WORKFLOW.md

 ## 🎯 **Quick Start**

-This guide provides a **simplified workflow** for developing and deploying the Desktop Pet application.
-All complex scripts have been removed, leaving only essential tools.
+This guide provides a **simplified workflow** for developing and deploying the Desktop Pet application with a focus on creating portable packages that work without Java installation.

 ---